doahuang/Taiko/docs/README.md

 In Taiko, player is able to:

-- Choose two difficulty levels
+- Play three different music pieces at random speed

 - Hit the drum to play a music note

-- View the progress and score
+- View the score, spirit gauge, and combo

-- Start, pause, restart the level
+- Start, pause, restart the game

 ## Technologies

 - Vanilla Javascript

 - HTML5 Canvas/CSS

-- Web Audio API

 ## Wireframes